caddickzac/RShiny_Voting_System_Comparisons/README.md

 # Voting System Comparison Simulation using RShiny

-** This is currently still being worked on.
+** Note: This is currently under development.

 I created an RShiny app for comparing voting systems using simulated data.
 * Four voting sytems are compared (plurality, Cardinal, Ranked-Choice, & approval).